 Editor's Note: As we honor those who have served our country and their families on Veteran's Day, we want to re-share a popular post on the benefits of hiring veterans and how to keep top talent.

-The unemployment rate among military veterans recently dropped to its lowest level in five years.
+The unemployment rate among military veterans recently dropped to its lowest level since 2000.
 That means one thing for employers: increased competition for the best veteran talent.

 On the bright side, this talent pool replenishes regularly as soldiers transition out of the military.
 More than 200,000 active duty service members are expected to transition to the workforce in each of the next few years.